Skip to main content

 Attachment safety: How we scan files for malware

-How to know when attachments in inbound messages are safe and reduce risk of teammates clicking on malicious files.
+How to know when attachments in inbound messages are safe and reduce risk of teammates clicking on malicious files

-Written by Mariah
+Written by Michelle Faughnan

 Intercom scans all attachments and uploads for conversations and tickets.
 We check content for malware or suspicious configuration from all channels, and block them to keep your team safe while using our product.